Diomuzan/Productistan/README.md

 # Productistan
-Productistan is a console app that is related with products written in C#
+Productistan is a console app that is related with products written in C# and lastly .NET